Hedge Removal Cost

 Can I Remove Hedging Myself?

-For very stubborn hedges, you may need specialist equipment such as a hoist or an excavator to get the roots out of the ground.
-Also, for some hedges, it can be dangerous to cut them if they are quite large.
+For very stubborn hedges, you may need specialist equipment, such as a hoist or an excavator, to get the roots out of the ground.
+Also, it can be dangerous to cut some hedges if they are quite large.

-With this in mind, for larger and more stubborn hedges, it's probably a good idea to leave it up to the professionals to remove your hedges as they will be trained correctly and will know just what hedge removal tools are needed to get the job done.
+With this in mind, for larger and more stubborn hedges, it's a good idea to leave it up to the professionals to remove your hedges, as they will be trained correctly and know just what hedge removal tools are needed to do the job.

-Building Regulations & Planning Permission for Hedge Removal
+Building Regulations and Planning Permission for Hedge Removal

 When it comes to removing your hedges, you won't usually need to worry about planning permission.
-However, if your home is in a conservation area, you should check with your local council before carrying out the work.
+However, if your home is in a conservation area, you should check with your local council before doing the work.

 - Does the contractor offer any guarantees with their work?